mohamedsalahh/Algebraic-Expression-Parser/README.md

 ```
 #### Special Variables
 - A list represents variables other than predefined ones(constants and one symbol variables)
-- They has lower precedence than operators.
+- They have lower precedence than operators.

 ```python
 parser = ExpressionParser(operators, special_variables = {'_'})